 At Shilbottle Primary pupils are taught about safeguarding, including online, through various teaching and learning opportunities and the school is fully committed to this as part of the delivery of a broad and balanced curriculum.
+Children are taught to recognise when they are at risk and how to get help when they need it.

-The procedures contained in this policy apply to all staff, volunteers, visitors and governors and are consistent with those of the local safeguarding children board (NSCB)
+The procedures contained in this policy apply to all staff, volunteers, visitors and governors and are consistent with those of the local safeguarding partnership (NSSP)